What is File Tool and Its Uses Skip to content

 They are used under heavier strain and where harsher finishes are admissible.

-Mill metal file tool is tightened directly in width and thickness for around 33% of it’s length.
+The mill metal file tool is tightened directly in width and thickness for around 33% of its length.
 They are single-cut with one whole edge.
-They are utilized to hone factory or circular saws and for draw-filing or completing metals.
+They are utilized to hone factory or circular saws and for draw-filing or finishing metals.

 Pillar files are like hand documents that fit as a fiddle but are much smaller.
 They are double-cut with one uncut edge.
 Column files are utilized to file in spaces and keyways.

 Square files tighten marginally toward the point on all four sides and are double cut.
-They are utilized for documenting rectangular openings and keyways.
+They are utilized for filing rectangular openings and keyways.

-Taper files or three-sided files, are tightened toward the point on each of the three sides.
+Taper files, or three-sided files, are tightened toward the point on each of the three sides.
 They are utilized for documenting saws having 60-degree point teeth.
-Tighten files come in regular, thin, extra thin, and twofold extra thin and usually are single-cut.
+Tighten files come in regular, thin, extra thin, twofold extra thin, and usually are single-cut.

 Three-square files are tightened toward the point on all three sides and are twofold cut.
 They are utilized for filing internal points and for wiping out square corners.

-All the files are mainly used for the finishing of the metal surfaces.
-There are various types of metal files available, each having different features and uses.
-So, opt wisely.
+All the files are mainly used to finish metal surfaces.
+Various types of metal files are available, each with different features and uses.
+So, choose wisely.

 Compare products